oneeve8/kobble-data/content/tutorialnarrative3.md

 By now, you probably have lots of ideas about how you want to use Kobble.

 You might just want to do something as simple as keeping all your internet bookmarks organised.
-I will show you another handy tool in Kobble that will hel
+I will show you another handy tool in Kobble that will help you collect your bookmarks while you surf the web.

 You may want to organise and manage other kinds of content, such as archived books you want to read, research projects you are working on, or to do lists.
+I will sho

 You may want to keep track of work related information, or personal information.